AmannAnand/Web-Page-Classification/README.md

 •	Performed Exploratory Data Analysis (EDA) for target exploration and extracted features using Bag of words, character-n-grams, TFIDF techniques.

 •	Models were trained using logistic regression, naive bayes, decision trees, and random forest and evaluated using weighted F1 score.
-The logistic regression model gave highest weighted F1 score= 0.7988 and outperformed other three models.
+The logistic regression model gave highest weighted F1 score upto 0.7988 and outperformed other three models.

 ## :small_blue_diamond: Motivation/Purpose